Orthorexia: Can Eating Healthy Kill You?

 A Case of the Development of Orthorexia: Laura

 A woman named Laura is preparing to get married and decides to try to lose weight for the wedding, a relatively common occurrence.
 Having been a dancer she was surrounded by others who suffered from eating disorders and while she hadn’t, she did restrict her diet during those years to 400-500 calories a day.
-When she quit the ballet and no longer had to look at herself in the mirror all the time she began to eat junk food which caused problems at home as her mother is a health food advocate and stocks the house only with what she considered “healthy foods”.
+When she quit the ballet and no longer had to look at herself in the mirror all the time she began to eat junk food.
+In addition to gaining weight, this caused problems at home as her mother is a health food advocate and stocks the house only with what she considered “healthy foods”.
 When Laura tells her mother about her desire to lose weight her mother is ecstatic and offers to help.
 Her mom is quite thin herself, due to the limitations she places on what she eats and she begins making suggestions to her daughter about what to cut out of her diet.

 First, she encourages Laura to become a vegetarian then a vegan.
 Laura begins to have cravings but as the pounds start dropping off she ignores these desires.
 As the wedding gets closer Laura begins to direct her own eating, becoming more obsessed with healthy foods until even her mother is concerned.
 She researches every food she eats for nutritional value before she’ll consume it.
 Finding negative press on almost every food group, she stops eating anything with gluten, then all the possible substitutes including flour made from spelt, rice, bean, sorghum and potato as well as any type of starch.
 When her mother points out Laura doesn’t have a gluten allergy and asks about the other types of flour and starch she refuses to eat, her daughter becomes hysterical claiming they are all toxic and will kill you if you eat even a little regularly.